hand-made, one-of-a-kind, and custom jewelry with soul

 Welcome to rockin' metalworks!

 This site is intended as a pictorial gallery of all the various styles of metal jewelry made by rockin' metalworks.
 These include Chainmaille Weaves, Crochet Weave, Forged-by-Hand items, Lost-Wax Casts, and Spindle Adapters.
-The chainmaille weave necklace above, named "Clear As Day," is made of silver rings, found stone and setting, and a sterling silver clasp.
-You can also find it in the "Chainmaille Weaves (necklaces)" section; just click on that button at the top of this site.
+The chainmaille weave necklace above, named "3-2-1-Boom!", is made of silver rings, found druzhy stone and setting, painted beads, hanging ornaments, and a sterling silver clasp.
+You can also find it in the "Chainmaille Weaves (necklaces)" section; just scroll down or click on that button at the top of this site.

 necklace